microsoft/computervision-recipes/contrib/action_recognition/README.md

 # Action Recognition

-This is a placerholder with possible outline.
+This is a place holder.
 Content will follow soon.

 ## Overview